Career Development and Coaching Studies (PGDip) (2023 Entry)

 Career Development Theories

 This module aims to develop systematic knowledge and comprehensive understanding of classic and contemporary career development theories from a range of discipline areas.
 It also aims at enhancing confident and creative theoretically-informed practice in relation to a range of relevant roles.

 This module enables participants to develop understanding and skills in career coaching, and their use in facilitating career development learning.
 In addition, it aims to develop an ability to use career development theories skilfully and creatively in managing career coaching conversations.
 Students also integrate this understanding with their ongoing reflective practice of career coaching in a variety of contexts.

 Optional modules can vary from year to year.
 Example optional modules may include:

 This course has a blend of workshops and virtual learning.

 Class size is usually between 20-40 students dependent on the module.

 Typical contact hours

-Each module typically consists of 2 days of intensive, attendance-based workshops combined with independent learning using on-line study materials, links to key readings and online webinars.
+Each module typically consists of in-person workshops combined with independent learning using on-line study materials, links to key readings, and online webinars.